autoplot/documentation/javadoc/org/autoplot/LayoutPanel.md

+# org.autoplot.LayoutPanel

-# org.autoplot.LayoutPanelLayoutPanel shows all the plots and plot elements on the canvas.
+LayoutPanel shows all the plots and plot elements on the canvas.

-LayoutPanel( )
+# LayoutPanel( )
 Creates new form LayoutPanel

 ***